Scenes

 Scenes are a specific location where the characters’ actions and interactions take place.
 Each scene provides the backdrop against which the situation is played-out.

 The host is responsible for preparing and presenting scenes to players.
-One or more scenes may be required to resolve the objective for the current situation, and scene may include one or more possible encounters.
+One or more scenes may be required to resolve the objective for the current situation, and the scene may include one or more possible encounters.

 Creating Scenes